How to show you know nothing of history without saying you know nothing of history

 In 1980:

-• Inflation was much higher
+• Inflation was much, much higher (about 2x higher)

-• Unemployment was much higher
+• Unemployment was much, much higher (about 2x higher)

 • Year over Year housing inflation was the highest on record at 15% (and continued high for several years)